Randomization inference for stepped-wedge designs with noncompliance with application to a palliative care pragmatic trial: Discussion

 Our work leaves several directions open for future research.
 One limitation is the assumption of intervention duration irrelevance, which may be violated in settings with learning, fatigue, or waning effects.
 It would be valuable to develop alternative estimands and estimators that explicitly account for such dynamics; see \citet{li2021mixed} and \citet{Wang2024} for an elaboration of possible dynamic treatment effect structures in stepped-wedge designs.
-Additionally, while the CR3 variance estimator performs well empirically, it lacks a formal justification in stepped-wedge contexts.
+Additionally, while the CR3 variance estimator performs well empirically, it lacks a formal design-based justification in stepped-wedge contexts.
 Conversely, the Horvitz–Thompson approach offers theoretical conservatism but at the cost of substantial power loss.
-Developing variance estimators that combine the empirical reliability of CR3 with the design-based justification of Horvitz–Thompson methods remains an open and important challenge in stepped-wedge and other complicated designs.
+Developing variance estimators that combine the empirical reliability of CR3 with the design-based justification of Horvitz–Thompson methods remains an important open challenge in stepped-wedge and other complicated designs.
+Relatedly, our methods adopt the $I \to \infty$, $J$ fixed regime, which matches the way larger stepped-wedge trials are typically envisioned (by adding clusters within a fixed sequence structure rather than by adding periods).
+Developing valid design-based inference when both $I$ and $J$ are fixed remains an important open problem, as non-asymptotic guarantees for sample average treatment effects are only beginning to be understood even in far simpler experimental designs \citep{sandoval2026nonasymptotic}.
+For such settings, the finite-sample-valid randomization tests we considered still provide a practical alternative in the interim.
+Though all outcomes were measured in the \redaps trial, missing or censored outcomes can occur in stepped-wedge designs \citep{ryan2025power}.
+For instance, in cross-sectional designs with survival endpoints, the outcome may be right-censored, a setting for which estimand-aligned methods have not been developed.
+One possible route is to construct pseudo-observations for the survival quantity of interest and then apply our ANCOVA or Horvitz-Thompson estimators to these pseudo-observations \citep{kjaersgaard2016instrumental}.
+For missing outcomes, the design-based framework of \cite{heng2025design} could in principle be adapted, but the specific extensions would merit additional research.
+Finally, to compute confidence intervals, our procedure relies on inverting hypothesis tests, which can be computationally burdensome.
+It can be of interest in future work to find a more computationally efficient procedure, potentially in the vein of \cite{ren2024model}, who construct computationally efficient confidence intervals for the effect ratio in a standard instrumental variable setting.